 “My wish is your command.”

-The sound of the wheels against the floor was the only sound in the eerie silence of the store.
+The squeak of the wheels against the floor was the only sound competing with the radio that drowned out the eerie silence of the store.
 The few ingredients that they had already acquired rattled softly against the metal of the cart as Shiro came to a stop in front of a large selection of eggs.
-He quickly picked out the trio’s brand of choice and placed it in the kiddie seat of the cart alongside the condensed milk.
+He quickly picked out the trio’s usual brand and made room for it in the kiddie seat of the cart alongside the condensed milk.

-“I still have a hard time believing you couldn’t have waited until the morning to buy ingredients for your flan.”
-Shiro said as he began to steer the three of them towards the pasta aisle.
+“I still think you could have waited until tomorrow to make flan.”
+Shiro said as he steered the three of them towards the pasta aisle.

 “Excuse me?
-I’m gonna make this as soon as we get back home.”
+It is tomorrow and I’m gonna make this as soon as we get back home.”
 Lance protested.

 “I bet that you’re going to fall asleep in the car before we even get home.”
 Shiro replied.

-“I’m not Keith.”
+“I’m not Keith.
+I’m wide awake.”
 Lance tilted his head to check on the boyfriend in question.
 “Speaking of Keith being tired, I think he’s out cold.”

 “Wouldn’t doubt it.”
 Shiro brought the cart to a halt.